Chukwuebukaoguejiofo/Programming_cheat_sheets/css/sass/sass.md

 # SASS

-- its like a programing language, with arrays, variables, functions!
+- its like a programing language, with arrays, variables, functions, mixins!
 - its extention is -> .scss
 - it has another syntax -> .sass